eclipse-ecal/ecal/doc/rst/advanced/threading_model.rst

 Threading model
 ==================================

 eCAL is using different transport layers for intraprocess, interprocess or interhost communication.
-With a call of ``eCAL::Initialize`` different internal, global threads are startet:
+With a call of ``eCAL::Initialize`` different internal threads are started, with a call of ``eCAL::Finalize`` they are stopped:

 - udp monitoring send thread
 - udp registration send thread